 - Housing benefit

-- Jobseeker’s Allowance (JSA) and Employment and Support Allowance (ESA)
+- Jobseeker’s Allowance (JSA) or Employment and Support Allowance (ESA)

 - Universal Credit